Zafarhussain87/IODS-project/index.md

 ***

-# Data Wrangling and Analysis
+# Regression and Model Validation

 *In this chapter, we tried to learn how to clean up the data and how to make it ready for the anaysis phase.*